malbecki/DevSimPkg/Readme.md

 ### Using the code

 You can refer to UnitTest modules to see the usage details.
-In general you will need to link to package libraries (instead of the ones normally provided by MdePkg/MdeModulePkg) and initialize your device mock.
-Details of initialization will vary based on which REGISTER_SPACE_MOCK implementer library you will choose.
+In general you will need to link to package libraries (instead of the ones normally provided by MdePkg/MdeModulePkg) and initialize your device access.
+Details of initialization will vary based on which REGISTER_ACCESS_INTERFACE implementer library you will choose.
 Please refer to corresponding libraries Readmes for details.

 ## General architecture

 On high-level package consists of:

-* REGISTER_SPACE_MOCK - interface between device model and driver code
+* REGISTER_ACCESS_INTERFACE - interface between device model and driver code
-* REGISTER_SPACE_MOCK wrappers - libraries that wrap REGISTER_SPACE_MOCK and present it as a standard UEFI library
+* REGISTER_ACCESS_INTERFACE wrappers - libraries that wrap REGISTER_ACCESS_INTERFACE and present it as a standard UEFI library
-* REGISTER_SPACE_MOCK implementers - libraries that implement REGISTER_SPACE_MOCK interface
+* REGISTER_ACCESS_INTERFACE implementers - libraries that implement REGISTER_ACCESS_INTERFACE interface

 ## Wrapper libraries

 Currently package implements following wrappers:

-* IoLib in MockIoLib
+* IoLib in RegisterAccessIoLib
-* PciSegmentLib in MockPciSegmentLib
+* PciSegmentLib in RegisterAccessPciSegmentLib
-* PCI_IO_PROTOCOL in MockPciIoLib
+* PCI_IO_PROTOCOL in RegisterAccessPciIoLib

-## REGISTER_SPACE_MOCK implementations
+## REGISTER_ACCESS_INTERFACE implementations

-Currently only a single implementation is fully supported - LocalRegisterSpaceMockLib.
+Currently only a single implementation is fully supported - FakeRegisterSpaceLib.
 Please see its Readme for more details on how to use it.